avanchugov/avanchugov/README.md

 section .data
-  name db "Artemy Vanchugov", 0xA age db 15 location db "Russia, Novosibirsk", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "People have grown tiresome.", 0xA message_len equ $ - message
+  name db "Artemy Vanchugov", 0xA age db 15 music db "Houses Are Silent, Rwind, Where Is The Fantom?, Chernikovskya Hata", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "You don`t even realize it — you`re breaking me, and yet I can`t forget you.
+You have no idea how much you`re breaking me, and you don`t love me.", 0xA message_len equ $ - message

 section .text